 In the wake of the presidential election, there has been a lot of talk about the loss of U.S. manufacturing jobs and how to bring them back.
 The issue is heavily politicized so it is nearly impossible to hear an honest and factual discussion from politicians or the media.
 You will often hear these groups offer explanations referencing the effects trade deals, taxes, and automation – while these factors have had an impact, they are not the main culprit.

-As we discussed in a prior blog called U.S. Manufacturing Boom?, manufacturing jobs in this country are down 40% since the peak in 1979 despite the fact that manufacturing output is currently at record highs across many sectors.
+Manufacturing jobs in this country are down 40% since the peak in 1979 despite the fact that manufacturing output is currently at record highs across many sectors.
 To put this in perspective, this represents a loss of approximately 8M jobs over that period, from 19.5M to 11.5M today.

 Inconveniently, there is not a single 140-character explanation for what has happened.
 This blog intends to explore enablers and primary factors in an unbiased manner.

 From a purely macroeconomic standpoint, the impact of technology tends to get a lot of credit for the decline in manufacturing labor.
 The evidence cited usually relates to the major labor productivity increases; since 1979 average manufacturing output has increased by approximately 4X per employed person.
 The natural tendency is to think of technology in terms of robotics and automation – that the jobs on the factory floor have been replaced by robots and this trend will continue to reduce jobs and keep them from returning.
 Silicon Valley frequently gravitates to this narrative.